X

 COMMITMENT.
 The ask is that you attend as many of the forty sessions on our schedule.

-< CONTEXT: In the name of transperancy, we aim to meet people where they are, but also challenge them to rise up.
-There's no ladder to heaven except the cross, so we can't sugar-coat things.
+< CONTEXT: In the Gospels, Christ met people where they were; but he never left them there.
+Accordingly, we aim to meet people where they are, but also challenge them to rise up.
+There's no ladder to heaven except the cross, so we won’t sugar-coat things.

 Catholicism will ask much of you, because Christ asked a lot of us.
 But it's worth it!

-Christ of the Gospels meets people where they were; but he never leaves them where they are.
 There's so much more in front of us if we're willing to open ourselves to God's calling for our life.
-So if you're humble enough to know you're imperfect, then consider joining some fellow travelers on this spiritual quest to find out more about of what was established by Christ when he told the man who denied knowing Him: "You are Peter, and on this rock I will build my Church."
+So if you're humble enough to know you're imperfect, then consider joining some fellow travelers on this spiritual quest to find out more about of what was established by Christ when he told the imperfect man who denied knowing Him: "You are Peter, and on this rock I will build my Church."
 There's a big adventure waiting for you!

-Prayer for Becoming Catholic: Lord Jesus, we ask your blessings on those who aspire to join your Church through our parish community.
+Prayer for Becoming Catholic: Lord Jesus, we ask your blessings on those who aspire to join your Church through our Cathedral parish community.
 As they ponder your Word and share their stories, may the fabric of their lives become interwoven into the very Body of Christ, your Church.
 Amen.

 What is OCIA?